joseph40000/simple_shell/README.md

 It works just as it would with normal shell but its a little bit less, Type `./run.sh` on your terminal.
 This will enable you to run *hsh simple shell* in interactive mode.
 To quit, type `exit` or Hit `CTRL-D'

-As Part of Alx Curriculm
+As Part of Alx Curriculum.
+Simple shell is a project to be carried out by two respective individuals and to also help in understanding collaborations in the softwareegineering world

 General
 Who designed and implemented the original Unix operating system Who wrote the first version of the UNIX shell